 Satellite Communications: SNAP

 Secure Internet Protocol Router Network/Non-secure Internet Protocol Router (SIPR/NIPR) Access Point (SNAP) ground satellite terminals are fielded to augment current network capabilities to extend network access to company and team level.
-Project Manager Warfighter Information Network-Tactical (PM WIN-T) is bridging gaps in C4ISR created by rugged-expansive terrain and sparse infrastructure by deploying these transportable commercial-off-the-shelf Very Small Aperture Terminal (VSAT) satellite terminals, which can deploy more quickly than their larger traditional counterparts.
+This non-program of record system bridges gaps in C4ISR created by rugged-expansive terrain and sparse infrastructure by deploying these transportable commercial-off-the-shelf Very Small Aperture Terminal (VSAT) satellite terminals, which can deploy more quickly than larger satellite terminals.

-- Works in concert with WIN-T Increments 1 and 2
+- Works in concert with both increments of WIN-T

 - Transit case design enables easy transport in the back of High Mobility Multipurpose Wheeled Vehicles or helicopters